-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 1 / 1 Per study period: 14 / 14
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):

+Per week: 1 / 1 Per study period: 14 / 14

 - continuous assessment

-- 2 tests during the semester
+- 2 tests during the semester 100%

-- minimum to pass: 65%
+- students can collect extra points in class discussions

 Aims: Providing the students with the essential terminology, basic approaches, theories, and conceptions that have shaped the studies of language universals and typological studies.
 Application of the acquired knowledge in students' projects.